Peakfijn/get-some-rest/README.md

 # Get Some REST
-Get some REST into your Laravel 5 project!
+Get Some REST is a simple, yet powerful, package that integrates into your Laravel 5 project.
+It provides some structure to help you get started on your restful API with just some basic setup.
+The best part of this is that you can extend or modify the core of the system, using an implementation of your own liking.

 [![Latest Version](https://img.shields.io/packagist/v/peakfijn/get-some-rest.svg?style=flat-square)](https://packagist.org/packages/peakfijn/get-some-rest)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)